China’s Bid for Cyber Sovereignty Threatens Global Internet Freedom

 The short answer is no.

-Both recent law changes within the country, combined with Wang’s clever phrasing of the statement that ‘we are all participants [in cyberspace governance]’ provides transparency to the true aim of the speech.
+Both recent law changes within the country, combined with Wang’s clever phrasing of the statement that ‘we are all participants ’ provides transparency to the true aim of the speech.

 Contradictions & Inconsistencies